 So many of us know the effects that caffeine has on our bodies and how it acts as a stimulant.
 This can have a negative effect on our bodies.
 Too much caffeine in our system can increase blood pressure and affects the body's nervous system which can be a trigger of anxiety.

-Therefore, we have decaf coffee to take away the affect that drinking coffee has on our body.
+Therefore, we have decaf coffee to take away the effect that drinking coffee has on our bodies.
 How do they do this you may ask?
 They use many different methods of decaffeination and I am going to explain these to you, as well as explain the positives and negatives of each one.
 Decaf coffee is great for those occasions where we want to enjoy a delicious cup of our favourite drink on a night without it keeping us up all night because of the effects of the caffeine it contains.

-First method of decaffeination dates to 1905 created by Ludwig Roselius this involves the steaming of the coffee beans with brine solution.
+The first method of decaffeination dates to 1905 created by Ludwig Roselius this involves the steaming of the coffee beans with brine solution.
 Then using a chemical compound called “benzene” which would extract the caffeine.
 This method of decaffeination is no longer used as “benzene” can cause cancer in living tissue which we obviously do not want.

 The Swiss Water prosses

 Developed in the 1970s due to the negative impact that the original method had on consumer health, this process involves soaking the beans in hot water for a couple of hours to dissolve the caffeine.
 The caffeine solution is then passed through a charcoal filter, this is because one of the features of charcoal is that it extracts or absorbs toxins and impurities from solutions due to the carbon found within it.
 However, this filter can only catch large caffeine molecules and allows the smaller ones to pass through.
 Using this method, the coffee often loses some valuable taste, when sold is always labelled "SWISS WATER Decaf" and this method is almost exclusive to organic coffee.